Retirement 101: How to Start Saving for Retirement

 Early in your career, you will have competing priorities for cash that should fund retirement savings.
 And because retirement feels like a distant goal, it can be easy to feel like you can defer saving for retirement until later.
 Personal finance experts disagree.

 Starting to invest early and often can remove the weight of having to scramble later in life.
-In a recent study, money psychologists have shown participants aged versions of themselves are more likely to begin contributing up to 10% more to their savings plan.
+In a recent study, money psychologists have demonstrated that when participants are shown aged versions of themselves, participants are more likely to begin contributing to retirement (up to 10% more).

 Determine How Much to Save